Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-For the English psychologist Kevin Dutton, unpleasant encounters with psychopaths are like a lesson in life.
-He visits his country’s closed institutions on a mission: Dutton wants to find out how psychopaths manage to commit half of all serious crimes – even though they make up only one percent of the population.
+Uncomfortable encounters with psychopaths are like lessons for the English psychologist Kevin Dutton.
+He visits the closed institutions of his country and has a mission: Dutton wants to find out how psychopaths manage to commit half of all serious crimes – when they only make up one percent of the population.

-Why do they continue to deceive or murder normal people?
-The results of Dutton’s interviews with the inmates of Broadmoor are as fascinating as they are chilling: the brains of psychopaths work differently.
-While this puts them at some disadvantage in everyday life, the reality is more complex.
-In some areas of life, psychopaths are even more gifted than average.
+Why do they keep cheating or murdering normal people?
+The results of Dutton’s interviews with the inmates of the Broadmoor closed institution are as fascinating as they are eerie: the brains of psychopaths work differently, and this not only brings them disadvantages in everyday life.
+In some areas of life, psychopaths are even more talented than average.

 What makes psychopaths exceptional?

-You could be the surgeon who saves someone’s life – or the man who smashed that someone’s skull.
-“A psychopathic personality is not a question of black and white.
-You have to think of it more like a scale or the faders on a DJ console,” says Dutton.
+You could be the surgeon who saves someone’s life – or the man who smashed that person’s skull.
+“Psychopathy is not a question of black and white.
+You have to think of it more like a scale or a DJ console,” says Dutton.
 If all the controls are turned up to full, you’ll probably end up behind bars for thirty years.
 But violence is not necessarily one of the criteria for a psychopath – nor is intelligence.

-However, these traits determine how a person develops.
+However, these characteristics determine how one develops.
 People who are psychopathic and violent often become criminals.
-But when intelligence is used instead of violence, many psychopaths end up in parliament or as gods in white.
-The controls on the psychopath’s console should only be turned up in moderation and in the right combination to have a solid and successful career.
+But when intelligence comes into play instead of violence, many psychopaths end up in parliament or in the operating room.
+The controls on the psychopath’s console only need to be turned up in moderation and in the right combination in order to have a career as a psychopath.

-Let’s consider the British neurologist Dr. Geraghty (Editor’s note: The names of Dr. Geraghty and all inmates have been altered): Thousands of people trust him and are willing to go under his knife.
+Let’s take the British neurologist Dr. Geraghty (Editor’s note: The names of Dr. Geraghty and all inmates have been changed): thousands of people trust him to go under the knife.
 There are probably only a few characteristics that distinguish him from a dangerous criminal.
-Geraghty is one of the best in his field, not because of his compassion, but because of his lack of emotion.
+Geraghty is one of the best in his field not because of his compassion, but because of his lack of emotion.

 “I have no compassion for my patients.
 I cannot afford myself that luxury.
 In the operating room, I am reborn as a cold, heartless machine, in tune with scalpel, drill and saw.
 When you are cutting away and outsmarting death, emotions have no place.
 They mean insecurity and are bad for business.
 I have erased my emotions over the years,” he explains.

 In the operating room, his brain is focused only on his task.
 It ruthlessly filters out fear and all other factors that could distract it.
-Thanks to his ability to push his emotions into the background, Geraghty’s performances are exceptional.
+Thanks to his ability to push his emotions into the background, Geraghty’s performances are above average.

 This trait gives the psychopath nerves of steel and great resilience.
 This makes some psychopaths ideal soldiers.
 When selecting its SAS special forces, the British Army goes to great lengths to test the resilience of its recruits to the limit.
-“You don’t break the psyche with violence itself, but with threats,” one of their instructors is quoted as saying.
+“You don’t break the psyche with violence itself, but with threats,” says one trainer.

 Particularly popular: the truck test.
 He waits for the recruits when they are already physically exhausted.
 Then the instructors tie up a soldier and place him in front of a truck.
 They blindfold him.
 The truck slowly moves forward until the engine is only centimeters away from the soldier’s ear.
 The noise is just the beginning: the driver jumps out and starts the engine.